LeonLow97-Sandbox/docker-and-kubernetes-bootcamp/stephen_grider/kubernetes.md

   - tell a virtual machine or node what set of containers it should be running and manage what the node is doing.
   - used locally and production
 - minikube
-  - development kubernetes cluster
+  - to create a single-node kubernetes cluster locally on a developer's machine
-  - to create and run a kubernetes cluster on local machine
+  - allows developers to test their applications against a Kubernetes environment locally before deploying them to a production cluster.

 ### Install kubectl